bmharper/xo/docs/gamma-linear-sRGB.md

 to any power, nor do any other non-linear operations on it.
 The same is not true for vertex colors though.

-Vertex colors in nuDom almost always originate NOT from a coverage-generating rasterizer, but from a human being setting a color such as #ff000080 = rgba(255,0,0,128).
+Vertex colors in xo almost always originate NOT from a coverage-generating rasterizer, but from a human being setting a color such as #ff000080 = rgba(255,0,0,128).
 People are accustomed by now to seeing the alpha channel cause blending in gamma space.
 In other words,